bitmark-inc/bitmark-node-docker/README.md

 ### 2. Run Bitmark Node

-After the software update has successfully downloaded, re-enter the Docker `run` command from the command-line terminal:
+After the software update has successfully downloaded, you need remove the previous container and start a new one via command-line terminal:

 ```
+docker rm -f bitmarkNode
 docker run -d --name bitmarkNode -p 9980:9980 \
 -p 2136:2136 -p 2135:2135 -p 2130:2130 \
--e PUBLIC_IP=54.249.99.99 \
+-e PUBLIC_IP=[YOUR_PUBLIC_IP] \
 bitmark/bitmark-node
 ```